geofizx/Streaming-Naive-Bayes/code/Machine_Learning/rough_cluster.md

     Boundary Region - A_sup(x_i) - A_sub(x_i) - Difference between Upper and Lower Approximation which contain strictly
     non-unique (shared) entites, i.e., indiscernible and entities belongs to two or more upper approximations

+This code is an implementation of rough clustering as outlined by Voges, Pope & Brown, 2002, "Cluster Analysis of Marketing Data Examining On-line Shopping Orientation: A Comparison of k-means and Rough Clustering Approaches"

+This algorithm takes as input a feature set with integer features only

+*Options
+max_clusters - integer corresponding to number of clusters to return max_d - Maximum intra-entity distance to consider before stopping further clustering if max_d is not specified, then algorithm determines max_d based on intra-entity distance statistics (25th percentile)

+*Optimized Clusters
+The algorithm determines the optimal distance D for final clustering based on option 'objective' which maximizes :
+		"lower" : sum of lower approximations (default) - maximum entity uniqueness across all clusters at distance D "coverage" : total # of entites covered by all clusters - maximum number of entities across all clusters at distance D "ratio" : ratio of lower/coverage - maximum ratio of unique entities to total entities across all clusters at distance D "all" : return clusters at every distance D from [0 - self.total_entities]